 The ‘Jill’ series is one of the most-loved range of pony books I can think of.
 Jill, and her best friend Ann Derry, are as pony-mad as any self-respecting heroines could be.

 Jill’s mother is a single parent struggling to earn a living from writing, so having a pony is really out of the question even though their tiny cottage has a field next door.

-The farmer offers Jill a really good deal if she wants to buy Danny Boy, and (somehow) she and her mother are able to scrape together enough money.
+The farmer offers Jill a really good deal if she wants to buy Black Boy (who was called Danny Boy in the 1968 Knight Books edition which is the version of Jill's Gymkhana I own and the version I used to write this review), and (somehow) she and her mother are able to scrape together enough money.
 After that, Jill works at a local stable to fund hay and other necessities.

 The tale of how Jill comes to get a pony is interesting, partly because many pony stories begin with children who already own horses and that fact is entirely taken for granted.

 This makes the book more accessible than many pony stories because it can easily be read by someone interested in horses but with no experience of being around them.
 I love all pony books, but it is true that many of them assume a degree of knowledge about horses.

 She listens carefully to advice from her mentors and always tries her best to get it right.
 This is the moral of the story

 On balance, however, the effect is greatly softened by Jill’s scatter brained and occasionally unobservant approach to life, which is generally put right by her mother.